Updated: September 25, 2022

 You’ve probably seen the words “sodium” and “salt” used interchangeably, but they’re actually not the same.
 Sodium and chloride are the two minerals that help to create table salt, also known as sodium chloride.
 Sodium is naturally present in many foods, like beets, celery and milk, but it’s consumed most often through salt, the Food and Drug Administration (FDA) explains.4 In fact, the recommended sodium intake for most adults might surprise you.

 How much sodium should I have in a day?

+How much sodium a day?
 Just keep this magic number in mind: 2,300 milligrams.
 Based on AHA guidelines, you should avoid eating more than 2,300 milligrams of salt per day.
 While this might seem like a lot, this amount is about the same as one teaspoon of salt!5

-And it’s not just added for flavor, salt also helps to preserve food, enhance thickness or sweetness, and balance flavor while adding intensity.6 More than 70% of the sodium that’s consumed comes from foods eaten outside of the home, one study found.7 When you think about the different foods and beverages you typically eat and drink throughout the day, the sodium total could add up pretty quickly.
+And it’s not just added for flavor, salt also helps to preserve food, enhance thickness or sweetness, and balance flavor while adding intensity.6 More than 70% of the sodium that’s consumed comes from foods eaten outside of the home, one study found.7 When you think about the different foods and beverages you typically eat and drink throughout the day, the sodium level could add up pretty quickly.

 Did you know?

 All of Jenny Craig’s menu plans adhere to the American Heart Association’s guidelines for sodium intake.